The Joe Schmo Show: Joe Schmo 2 (2004)

-As with the first season, the cast members (including Wiese, once she was let on to the hoax) portrayed characters based on archetypes common to many dating game and reality shows.
+As with the first season, the cast members portrayed characters based on archetypes common to many dating game and reality shows.
+Wiese was credited as the "schmo turned actress" when she was let on to the hoax.

 Two other actors (Timothy Brennan and Robin McDonald) had supporting roles in two separate episodes.
 In one episode, Brennan played Piper's over-protective father, Frank, while McDonald played Piper's loving mother, Betty.
 The next episode featured Brennan as Austin's fun-loving father, Dallas, and McDonald as Austin's strict mother, Lois.
 Each "Schmo" met the pair in only one of their two sets of roles.

-After revealing the hoax to her and inviting her to join the other actors, producers also gave Wiese storylines of her own including one in which her character was accused of faking a death in the family (a reference to a notorious incident on the then-recent Survivor: Pearl Islands) in a bid to win Austin's affections.
-At one point she was eliminated from the show, but was later allowed to return.
+After revealing the hoax to her and inviting her to join the other actors, producers also gave Wiese storylines of her own, including one in which her character was accused of faking a death of a grandfather (a reference to a notorious incident on the then-recent Survivor: Pearl Islands) in a bid to win Austin's affections.
+At one point, she was eliminated from the show, but was later allowed to return.
 Tim Walsh was also evicted at one point, but this was part of the ongoing storyline, and he also rejoined the contest soon after.

 The show's major ongoing plot involved the character of Bryce, who began stalking Piper, the Bachelorette, even after he was evicted twice from the show.

 The series ultimately resolved itself at a "promise ceremony", attended by all the previous contestants on the show, in which Piper and Austin, who it was revealed were in fact an estranged couple, were given the choice of either promising themselves to Amanda and Tim (the last two contestants), or marrying each other.
 Realizing their love had not died after all, Piper and Austin agreed to marry, but the ceremony was interrupted by the manic Bryce, who proclaimed his love for Piper, and then revealed the true nature of the program.
 After a tense moment (the producers were prepared for the usually easy-going but sometimes irritable Tim to react badly to the revelation), Tim broke the tension by exclaiming, "Jackpot!"
 The moment served as a humorous callback, as Walsh had used this exclamation several times throughout the course of the season.

 All three "Schmos" (Walsh, Naughton, and Wiese) received the same amount ($100,000) that Gould earned in season one, plus vacation packages they won playing contests during the show.
 It was also stated that a Third World child would be adopted in Walsh's name (the first episode had "Ernie" adopting a Third World child on behalf of Piper).